Caregiver Burnout: How to Take Care of Yourself

 What to do when compassion becomes too heavy?
 Caregiver burnout is one of the first things to look out for.

-Some would say that a loved one’s illness is harder on the family members than on the person who is aging.
-Especially when the person suffering is a parent, the role reversal can be jarring, and you may find yourself exhausted, frustrated, and lonely.
+Some would say that a loved one’s illness is harder on the family members than on the person who is aging, especially when the person suffering is a parent.
+The role reversal can be jarring, and you may find yourself exhausted, frustrated, and lonely.

 In this article, we will define caregiver burnout and talk about how to best manage caregiver burnout.

-What is Caregiver Burnout?
+What is caregiver burnout?

 Many families managing a sick or elderly loved one may enter into a state of physical and mental exhaustion.
 There are different types of caregiver burnout, including spouse caregiver burnout, stroke caregiver burnout, medical staff or doctor burnout, and parent(s) caregiver burnout.
-However, then the symptoms are quite similar.
+However, the symptoms are quite similar.

-What are the Causes of Caregiver Burnout?
+What are the causes of caregiver burnout?

 You may begin to experience symptoms of caregiver burnout when you get so wrapped up in caring for a loved one that you neglect to care for yourself.

 Your loved one may need an excessive amount of attention right now, and providing them with all that attention on your own can be a nearly impossible task.
+Here are 5 different causes of caregiver burnout:

-Confusion Around your Role as a Caregiver
+3. Confusion around your role as a caregiver

-Conflict within your Family or Work Place
+4. Conflict within your family or workplace

-What are the Signs of Caregiver Burnout?
+What are the signs of caregiver burnout?

-If all these burdens add up, you should be on the lookout for caregiver burnout.
+As you are caregiving for a patient or loved one, you should be on the lookout for caregiver burnout.
 You can recognize it by the following actions and feelings:

 - Withdrawing from other close friends and family